mistralai/platform-docs-public/docs/guides/basic-RAG.md

 The two main things the author worked on before college, outside of school, were writing and programming.
 They wrote short stories and attempted to write programs using an early version of Fortran on an IBM 1401.
 ```

-Visit out our [community cookbook example](https://github.com/mistralai/cookbook/blob/main/llamaindex_agentic_rag.ipynb) to learn how to use LlamaIndex with the Mistral API to perform complex queries over multiple documents using a ReAct agent, an autonomous LLM-powered agent capable of using tools.
+Visit our [community cookbook example](https://github.com/mistralai/cookbook/blob/main/llamaindex_agentic_rag.ipynb) to learn how to use LlamaIndex with the Mistral API to perform complex queries over multiple documents using a ReAct agent, an autonomous LLM-powered agent capable of using tools.

 ## RAG with Haystack